kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 The `package-lock.json` file is automatically generated primarily as a way of keeping track of your project dependcies, but it serves multiple purposes.
 For more information, check out the npm documentation's [description of this file](https://docs.npmjs.com/files/package-lock.json).

 With that, we have all the initial setup done. for the project.
-Now we can get into creating the server
+Now we can get into creating the server.

 ## Creating the Initial Server